Stasiu51/RISCMachine/README.md

 `py tests.py`

+# RISC Machine Design Spec

-I had little prior knowledge of CPU design or architecture.
+Disclaimer: I had little prior knowledge of CPU design or architecture.
 Everything I have done in this task has been based on research in the time allocated.

-# RISC Machine Design Spec

 ## Figure of Merit